 It is going to be difficult to ignore Arabic as well.
 From being confined to the Emirates region, Arabic is now one of the world’s fastest growing languages.
-Arabic is spoken in 58 countries.
+People speak Arabic in 58 countries.
 It is now the fourth most spoken language worldwide, with a total of 313.2 million speakers.
 The language is as important as the oil and natural gas most of the countries that speak Arabic produce.
 It’s a stamp of approval for the language to likely be one of the languages of the future to be used worldwide.
 The United Arab Emirates is a major exporter of dates.
 While they lack agricultural lands, the Emirates embark on re-exporting industries that supply many parts of the world with a variety of products from various producers.

 Right now, French is the 14th most spoken language, with its nearly 295.0 million speakers spread across 53 countries.
 France still maintains its economic growth.
 It is ranked as the 7th largest economies in the world for 2018 and 2019 with a GDP of US$ 2.8 trillion.
 It is one of the world’s largest providers of various services, centered in manufacturing for several industries including luxury goods, cosmetics, railways, aerospace and automotive.